lucas-tulio/fractal-explorer/README.md

 slickFractal
 ============

 Fractal renderer in Java using lwjgl and Slick2D.
 Also using PixelData by davedes.

+Very special thanks to lode.vandevenne and his tutorials on fractals, which allowed me to code this.
+Check out his tutorials here: http://lodev.org/cgtutor/juliamandelbrot.html

 ## How to run